pcturnes/small-projects/README.md

 - **API-Creation**
   A foundational project implementing a custom HTTP API server in Python using http.server, demonstrating data handling, query filtering, and authentication with access tokens (as detailed in our previous conversation).
 This project was lab 2 of the course "Internet Contents Distribution"

+- **BigBasket-Analysis**
+  A basis analyis on a database collecting products, prices and ratings from an Indian Supermarket.
+The idea is to predict the rating of certain products using linear regression.

 ---

 More projects will be added over time.